Anne loves gardening. After a day of work, she heads straight to the backyard

 Even planting just a few containers can involve heavy lifting, twisting and bending.
-Protect your back by lifting that giant bag of potting soil with your legs and hugging it as close as a long-lost friend.
-Or ask for help.
-Instead of bending over to fill pots and planters in place, invest in a potting bench or set up a folding table.
-That way, you can work standing up.
+Lift heavy objects with your legs and hug them close.
+Ask for help when possible.
+If back pain is a concern, invest in a potting bench or set up a folding table.
+That way, you can work standing up rather than bent forward.
 Then carefully move the filled containers to their final locations.
-That one smart move has saved me a world of sore muscles.

 Raised beds will also cut down on bending and stooping, but you still need to be careful.
 If you overdo it despite your best intentions, check whether your workplace benefits plan covers massage.

-- Wear a hat and lots of sunscreen, and avoid gardening at high noon.
+- Wear a hat and sunscreen with an SPF of at least 30.

 - Drink plenty of water.

-- Protect yourself from rusty tools and microbes lurking in the soil by wearing gloves and making sure your tetanus shot is up to date.
+- Protect yourself from rusty tools and microbes lurking in the soil by wearing gloves.
+Make sure your tetanus shot is up to date.

-- Get up slowly, to avoid that dizzy feeling called syncope (SIN-ko-pee) that you may sometimes get from standing up too fast.
+- Get up slowly, to avoid that dizzy feeling called syncope that you may get from standing up too fast.